romanmarkunas/blog-kafka-transactions/blog/blog-kafka-transactions-producer.md

 trades can occur.
 We also want to aggregate order data to figure out daily volumes, most traded instruments and other fancy business intelligence data.
-However we do not want to submit customer specific data to business intelligence pipeline because it is personal information and should not be read without precautions.
+However we do not want to submit customer specific data to business intelligence pipeline because it is personal information and should not be read by unauthorized
+personnel.
 One way to tackle that is to have a microservice that forwards orders to matcher queue and submits orders stripped of sensitive data into aggregator queue.